paulgazz/splc18challengecase/README.md

-# splc18challengecase
+# SPLC18 Challenge Case Documentation

-Instructions for the SPLC 18 challenge case
+Instructions for retrieving the target systems for the SPLC 18 challenge case by Paul Gazzillo, Ugur Koc, ThanhVu Nguyen, and Shiyi Wei.

+See the call for challenge cases here: http://splc2018.net/call-for-papers/call-for-challenge-cases/

+See our paper describing the challenge here: TBD

 ## Benchmark Programs and Datasets